xraypy/XrayDB/doc/examples.rst

 substrate material and thickness, incident angle, energy, and optional binding layer parameters.

-An example script calculating the reflectivity at :math:`\theta = 4\
+An example script calculating the reflectivity at :math:`\theta = 4
-\mathrm{mrad}` for a Rhodium slab and Rhodium coated mirror is given as
+\mathrm{mrad}` for a rhodium slab and rhodium coated mirror is given as

 .. literalinclude:: ../python/examples/mirror_coated.py